GPla/faster-eTaPR/README.rst

 .. _mypy: http://mypy-lang.org/

-Faster implementation (~100x) of the enhanced time-aware precision and recall (eTaPR) from  `Hwang et al <https://dl.acm.org/doi/10.1145/3477314.3507024>`_.
+Faster implementation (:ref:`~200x <benchmark>`) of the enhanced time-aware precision and recall (eTaPR) from  `Hwang et al <https://dl.acm.org/doi/10.1145/3477314.3507024>`_.
-The original implementation is `saurf4ng/eTaPR <https://github.com/saurf4ng/eTaPR>`_.
-This implementation is fully tested against it.
+The original implementation is `saurf4ng/eTaPR <https://github.com/saurf4ng/eTaPR>`_ and this implementation is fully tested against it.

 Motivation
 ----------

-The motivation behind the eTaPR is that it is enough for a detection method to partially detect an anomaly segment, as along as an human expert can find the anomaly around this prediction.
+The motivation behind the `eTaPR <https://dl.acm.org/doi/10.1145/3477314.3507024>`_ is that it is enough for a detection method to partially detect an anomaly segment, as along as an human expert can find the anomaly around this prediction.
 The following illustration (a recreation from the `paper <https://dl.acm.org/doi/10.1145/3477314.3507024>`_) highlights the four cases which are considered by eTaPR:

 .. image:: /img/motivation.png